jsatk/dotfiles/README.markdown

-# dotfiles.
+# dotfiles

+## Overview

-This is how I, Jesse Atkinson, do computers.
+This is how I do computers.
 If you want to do computers like me this is the repository for you.
 It assumes an macOS environment.
 If you run Linux or Windows then this repo may not be for you.

+There's a `Makefile` that sets everything up.
+Run `make help` to see available commands.
+Running `make` with no arguments kicks off the default target.

 It's important to note that I use [Fish Shell](https://fishshell.com).
 If this scares you that's okay.
 But you shouldn't be scared.
 Fish Shell is amazing.

-Pretty much every file & folder in this directory gets symlinked into my `~` folder and prepended with a `.`.
+Pretty much every file & folder in this directory gets symlinked into my `~` folder and prepended with a `.` via [rcm](http://thoughtbot.github.io/rcm/rcm.7.html).

-They assume you're using macOS.

 Questions?
 Comments?
 Open an issue or tweet @jsatk.

 ## Installation

 ```
-$ git clone git@github.com:jsatk/dotfiles.git ~/.dotfiles
+$ git clone git@github.com:jsatk/dotfiles.git ~/.dotfiles # Installing in ~/.dotfiles is important.
 $ cd ~/.dotfiles
 $ make
 ```